angarita-dev/another-platformer/README.md

 This projects uses the MIT license.

+### Assets

+All the assets used in this project were made by me and "Jeromimo" please reach out before using them.

 ## Modifying the code

 Run `npm install` from your project directory.
 Then, you can start the local development